mikke89/RmlUiDoc/pages/cpp_manual/svg.md

 This should automatically locate the `lunasvg` library.
 You can now build and run the included `svg` sample as you would any other sample to try out the plugin.

-### Including the Lottie plugin
+### Including the SVG plugin

-To include the Lottie plugin in your own project, make sure you build RmlUi with the CMake option `ENABLE_SVG_PLUGIN` enabled as described above, and [integrate RmlUi into your project](integrating.html) as normal.
+To include the SVG plugin in your own project, make sure you build RmlUi with the CMake option `ENABLE_SVG_PLUGIN` enabled as described above, and [integrate RmlUi into your project](integrating.html) as normal.
 In addition, you will need to link with the `lunasvg` library.

 The plugin is then automatically loaded during the call to `Rml::Initialise()`.
 If everything has worked out properly, the log will output a short message about the SVG plugin being initialised.
 The `<svg>`{:.tag} element should then be available for displaying vector images.